-- A list of published information that assesses how well Subscribers like their plan; - The percentage of doctors who cancelled their contracts with the plan during the previous calendar year for which such data has been compiled and the three most common reasons for voluntary and involuntary physician disenrollment; - The percentage of premium returns spent by the plan for health care services given to suscribers for the most recent year for which information is available; and - A report from the prior calendar year that gives data about the number of complaints a plan receives and how they are resolved.
+- A list of published information that assesses how well Subscribers like their plan. - The percentage of doctors who cancelled their contracts with the plan during the previous calendar year for which such data has been compiled and the three most common reasons for voluntary and involuntary physician disenrollment. - The percentage of premium returns spent by the plan for health care services given to suscribers for the most recent year for which information is available. - A report from the prior calendar year that gives data about the number of complaints a plan receives and how they are resolved.

-Medical Necessity Criteria.
-We use clinical review criteria to evaluate whether certain services or procedures are Medically Necessary for a Member's care.
-Members or their practitioners may obtain a copy of the Medical Necessity Guidelines applicable to a service or procedure for which coverage is requested.
-Medical Necessity Guidelines may be obtained by calling the Member Services Department at 1-877-907-4742 or going to www.harvardpilgrim.org.
+Medical Necessity Guidelines.
+We use evidence based clinical review criteria to evaluate whether certain services or procedures are Medically Necessary for your care.
+To get Medical Necessity Guidelines, you or your Provider may call Member Services at 1-877-907-4742 or go to www.harvardpilgrim.org.